-Sea Bass has a lovely meaty texture and pairs very well with Mediterranean flavours like parsley, basil and lemons.
+Sea Bass has a lovely meaty texture and pairs very well with Mediterranean flavours like parsley, basil and lemons and tomatoes.

-- small handful of chopped basil or flat leaf parsley
+- small bunch flat leaf parsley – roughly chopped

 - sea salt and cracked black pepper

-- Preheat the oven to 200C and lightly grease a roasting tin.
+- Preheat the oven to 200C / 400F / Gas Mark 6 and lightly grease a large roasting tin.

-- try out different fillets of fish, or king prawns, just change cooking times.
+- try out different fillets of fish, or king prawns, just change cooking times to suit.

 - try scalloped sweet potatoes instead of new potatoes.